tinted-theming/tinted-fzf/README.md

 See [CONTRIBUTING.md], which contains building and contributing instructions.

-This theme was built with [builder-go].
+This template's themes were built with [builder-rust].

 ## Screenshots